 Note: If you haven’t already, you may want to read, What (and Why) is the Experimental Section of the SAT, ACT, SSAT, and ISEE?

-Starting the end of 2018, every student who takes the ACT test will now see a 20-minute experimental section as their “5th” section.
+Every student who takes the ACT test will see a 20-minute experimental section as their “5th” section.
 Only test-takers who qualify for extra time are exempt from the section.
-ACT test-takers will encounter the experimental section just after the Science section, but still before their 40-minute essay, an optional section that most students now take.
-The experimental section can test any area but focuses on one subject specifically (English, Math, Reading, or Science).
-During the administration of the test in September 2018, students reported seeing a variety of difficulty levels represented in the ACT experimental questions.
+ACT test-takers will encounter the experimental section just after the Science section, but still before their 40-minute essay, an optional section that many students take.
+The experimental section can test any topic area but focuses on one subject specifically (English, Math, Reading, or Science).
+Some of our students have reported seeing a variety of difficulty levels represented in the ACT experimental questions.

-Because the ACT is a speed test, particularly in the last two sections, students may be exhausted by the time they reach this section.
-Despite their fatigue, there is still one more official section to go, since the majority of students will still be taking the essay section.
+Because the ACT is a speed test, particularly in the last two sections, students may be exhausted by the time they reach the fifth section.
+Despite their fatigue, after this section there is still one more to go for students who have opted to take the essay section.

 |ACT Experimental Questions|

 |Always appear, except for students receiving special accommodations.|

 |They’re the “5th Section”, after Science and before the Essay.|

 |All questions are focused on one content area: English, Math, Reading, or Science.|